jdevinney/bale_old/src/other_parallel/Rust/delta_stepping/README.md

 The directory erdosrenyi/ contains several small graphs as .mm files, each accompanied by a .dst file that gives the correct distances.
 The source vertex varies; see the [README](erdosrenyi/README.md) for details.
+The files sparse100.mm and sparse100.dst are used by the unit tests.

 ### Outline of delta-stepping